MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-perform-a-physical-inventory.md

 5. Choose the **OK** button.

 > [!NOTE]
 >  The item entries are processed according to the information that you specified, and lines are created in the physical inventory journal.
-Notice that the **Qty. \(Phys.
-Inventory\)** field is automatically filled in with the same quantity as the **Qty. \(Calculated\)** field.
+Notice that the **Qty.
+(Phys.
+Inventory)** field is automatically filled in with the same quantity as the **Qty.
+(Calculated)** field.
 With this feature, it is not necessary for you to enter the counted inventory on hand for items that are the same as the calculated quantity.
-However, if the quantity counted differs from what is entered in the **Qty. \(Calculated\)** field, you must overwrite it with the quantity actually counted.
+However, if the quantity counted differs from what is entered in the **Qty.
+(Calculated)** field, you must overwrite it with the quantity actually counted.

 ### To print the report used when counting

 1. In the  **Phys.
 Inventory Journal** window containing the calculated expected inventory, on the **Actions** tab, in the **General** group, choose **Print**.

 2. In the **Phys.
-Inventory List** window, on the **Options** FastTab, specify if the report should show the calculated quantity and if the report should list inventory items by serial\/lot numbers.
+Inventory List** window, on the **Options** FastTab, specify if the report should show the calculated quantity and if the report should list inventory items by serial/lot numbers.

      For more information, see Phys.
 Inventory Journal.